Plant DetailShow Menu

 Flower Description:

 A seasonal bloomer mostly in November or December but can re-bloom in February.
 Buds form on the terminal end of the stem.
 Flowers are zygomorphic (meaning there is only one way you can cut the flower in half and get two mirror images), showy, colorful, tubular, perfect (have stamen and pistil), composed of tepals.
-It is called the Christmas cactus because it generally blooms around Christmas time.
-The flowering period lasts about five weeks.
+The typical flowering period is late November and lasts about five weeks.
+Flower colors range from red, pink, purple, orange, white, and multi-colored.

 • Leaves: